 After drilling the holes in the frame rail place the assembled air spring back on the leaf stack making sure the lower bracket is placed over the retainer (see Figure "A" & "C").
 Install the 3/8"-16 x 1 1/2" hex bolts and 3/8" washers through the upper bracket holes and the holes that were drilled in the frame rail.
-Next fasten the upper bracket to the frame rail using the 3/8"-16 flange lock nuts and special flat washers to the back side of the frame rail refer to Figure "A" and "B".
+Next fasten the upper bracket to the frame rail using the 3/8"-16 flange lock nuts and special flat washers to the back side of the frame rail refer to Figures ''A'' & ''B''.
 The next step is to attach the lower bracket to the leaf spring assembly.
 Notice that the lower bracket is angled with the arc of the suspension.
-Use the 1" spacer placed between the lower bracket and the leaf spring towards the front of the vehicle as shown in Figure "A" & "C".
-Insert (2) of the 7" carriage bolts capturing both the 1" spacer and the lower bracket see Figure "A".
-The carriage bolts should stradle the leaf stack refer to Figure "A" & "B".
-The 6" carriage bolts will be used on the right side towards the rear of the vehicle of the lower bracket were no spacer is used.
-The 6" carriage bolt closest to the tire will be reversed to avoid contact with the brake caliper as shown in Figure "A", "B" & "C".
-Slide the even bracket strap onto the rear carriage bolts as to clamp the lower bracket to the leaf stack see Figure "A" and "B".
-Slide the un-even bracket onto the front carriage bolts as to clamp the lower bracket to the leaf stack.
+Use the 1" spacer placed between the lower bracket and the leaf spring towards the front of the vehicle as shown in Figures "A" & "C".
+Insert the 8" carriage bolts capturing both the 1" spacer and the lower bracket, see Figure "A".
+The carriage bolts should stradle the leaf stack, refer to Figures "A" & "B".
+Slide the bracket straps onto the carriage bolts as to clamp the lower bracket to the leaf stack.
+See Figures "A" and "B".
 Fasten using the 3/8"-16 flange lock nuts.
 Adjust the air spring to achieve vertical alignment.
 Tighten the 3/8"-16 flange bolt that holds the air spring to the lower bracket using an open end wrench.